Back to blog

 Background intelligence (heartbeats, morning briefs) Foreground workspace (active editing + on-demand agent)

-If you want agents routed by Discord channel that run in the background while you live elsewhere, OpenClaw is a better fit.
+If you want agents routed through chat channels that mostly live outside your writing space, tools in the OpenClaw mold are a better fit.
 If you want one agent that lives alongside your notes and acts when you ask, Froots is.
-We've written the full OpenClaw comparison here.

 Hermes Agent → local runtime + learning loop